boazbk/tcs/lec_07_other_models.md

 We can also use an _intermediate_ or _implementation level_ description, by simply saying that we represent a graph using the adjacency matrix representation.

-Finally, because we are translating between the various representations of graphs (and objects in general) can be done via a NAND<< (and hence a NAND++) program, when talking in a high level we  also suppress discussion of  representation altogether.
+Finally, because we are translating between the various representations of graphs (and objects in general) can be done via a NAND<< (and hence a NAND-TM) program, when talking in a high level we  also suppress discussion of  representation altogether.
 For example, the fact that graph connectivity  is a computable function is true regardless of whether we represent graphs as adjacency lists, adjacency matrices, list of edge-pairs, and so on and so forth.
 Hence, in cases where the precise representation doesn't make a difference, we would often talk about our algorithms as taking as input an object $O$ (that can be a graph, a vector, a program, etc.) without specifying how $O$ is encoded as a string.